Hubbell Trading Post National Historic Site: Hubbell's life

 Hubbell's father was Anglo, his mother Hispanic.
 He was raised in the Gutiérrez Hubbell House in Pajarito, a small village just south of Albuquerque, New Mexico.
 He came to this area in 1876, less than ten years after the Long Walk.
 In 1878 he bought the small buildings comprising the compound from a trader named William Leonard, and started business.
 He was twenty-three years old, single and trying to make a living among the Navajos, a people he did not know very well.
 He had to find a niche in a new culture, a difficult language.
 He probably learned "trader Navajo" very quickly.
 John Lorenzo was trilingual.
-He spoke English, Spanish and Navajo.
+He spoke English, Spanish, and Navajo.
 During the first half of the 20th century, Hubbell built an economic empire consisting of more than 20 trading posts that was able to influence the production and development of traditional designs that remain in use today.

 Hubbell married a Hispanic woman named Lina Rubi.
 They had two sons and two daughters.
 Additions to the family home to accommodate the growing family were finished in 1902.
 It started out as a plain adobe building which the Hubbell family gradually made into a comfortable, and in some ways, luxurious home.
 Paintings and artifacts and many large Navajo rugs still decorate the interior.
 Unlike other traders who left their families "back home" in the east, the entire Hubbell family spent most of the year in the village of Ganado.
 The Hubbells lived in the house until 1967.

 The guest house was built in the early 1930s by Roman and Dorothy Hubbell, Mr. Hubbell's son and daughter-in-law, as a tribute to Mr. Hubbell.
 Dorothy Hubbell carved the inner wooden door.
 Visitors stayed in the Hubbell home, such as artists who were interested in the color and shapes of the land; anthropologists who came to Mr. Hubbell for information; statesmen; friends of the family; and ordinary travelers in need of a place to stay.
-Architecturally, the guest house is in the Hogan (pronounced hoe-gone) (Navajo for home) style.
+Architecturally, the guest house is in the (pronounced hoe-gone) (Navajo for home) style.
 Most hogans are built of logs, and the door always faces the east.
 Hogans are one-room dwellings and usually have six or eight sides.
 Mr. Hubbell built several traditional hogans on the grounds for the Navajos who came long distances to trade.
 The guest house was originally called Pueblo Colorado (the inscription over the door) but often was confused with the town of Pueblo, Colorado.
-There was an important Navajo leader named totsohnii Hastiin (pronounced Toe-so-knee haaus-teen) (Navajo for "man of the big water clan").
+There was an important Navajo leader named (pronounced Toe-so-knee haaus-teen) (Navajo for "man of the big water clan").
 He was also called Ganado Mucho (pronounced gah-nah-doe-moo-cho) (Spanish for "many cattle") and Mr. Hubbell renamed this place Ganado for him.
 Ganado Mucho had a son, Many Horses, who is buried on the property.